 Running Barkd in a TEE: Hardware-protected keys in the cloud

-If you're building a serious project on the Ark protocol and need bitcoin moving, you're likely reaching for Barkd.
+Barkd is what you run when you want to enable bitcoin payments server-side.
 It's our reference daemon wallet: a single binary that runs alongside your other services and exposes a REST API for sending and receiving Ark, Lightning, and on-chain payments.
-Webshops, exchanges, payment processors, and self-hosted node platforms are the obvious fit.
+It's best for exchanges, payment processors, merchants, and self-hosted node platforms.

-But running Barkd in the cloud raises an awkward question.
-The daemon holds a BIP39 mnemonic, derives keys from it, and signs Ark transactions.
+But most people will want to run Barkd in the cloud, which poses security risks.
+The daemon holds a BIP39 mnemonic, derives keys from it, and signs transactions.
 On a standard cloud VM, the cloud provider, the hypervisor, and other tenants on the same physical host can theoretically read what's in that VM's memory.
 The keys are only as safe as the hardware underneath them, and in this case you don't own the hardware.

-Worth flagging up front: Barkd isn't the only way to use Bark.
-Mobile and desktop apps reach for the Bark SDK instead, where keys already live on the user's own device and a TEE isn't needed.
+While Barkd isn't the only way to use Bark, it is the best for servers.
+Mobile and desktop devs should normally reach for the Bark SDK instead, where keys already live on the user's device and a TEE isn't relevant.
 This article is about the server-side case, where the keys have to sit on a machine you don't physically control.

 What a TEE actually buys you